bambooforest/IntroDataScience_Fall_2022/2_writing_scientific_reports/README.md

 -   <https://github.com/bambooforest/reviews/tree/master/Macklin-CordesRound2020>

-Needless to say, I found a lot of errors in their data, which they then went on to fix for the published version.
+Needless to say, I found errors in their data, which they then went on to fix for the published version.

 Thus, to combat the replication crisis, scientific workflows and ways of organization are helpful tools for creating reproducible science, e.g.: